thuann2cats/Generate-Sketch-Drawings-with-Sketch-RNN-Variational-Autoencoder-Model/README.md

 ## Demo

-In this experiment, I used the following values, which are also set to be default values for the command-line arguments into `train_sketch_rnn.py`.
+In this experiment, given the limited time and computing resources, I used the following hyperparameters (which are also default values for CLI args into `train_sketch_rnn.py`) to train a Sketch-RNN model on sketches of cats and bicycles (separately).
+Overall, the model could learn in just a few epochs to draw coherent sketches with clear main features of cats or bibycles.
+But the model did not improve much afterwards and was stuck with simplistic drawings.

+Perhaps, the latent representation learning in the encoder was inadequate to learn enough variety of features, or the decoder did not have enough capacity to draw sophisticated sketches.

+Google Brain's paper used larger values for LSTM hidden size, potentially giving the model more capacity to learn.
+My next experiments will be to increase the encoder and the decoder's capacity and to use larger version of the .npz data file to test the network's ability to learn and draw.

 ```
 lr = 0.001